viamrobotics/docs/docs/registry/configure.md

 | `executable_path` | string | **Required**| The absolute path to the executable on your machine's filesystem. |
 | `type` | string | **Required**| Either `registry` or `local`. |

-Edit these properties in your module's JSON configuration:

 {{< tabs >}}
 {{% tab name="Config Builder" %}}